User permissions required: ‘View Sources’ AND ‘View Labels’

-If you select neither button, but filter to a label, the platform will show you all verbatims that either have the label pinned or predicted, started with the reviewed verbatims first.
+If you select neither button, but filter to a label, the platform will filter to all verbatims that either have the label pinned or predicted, starting with the reviewed verbatims first.

 Label bar guide

-- The training health circle (see here for explanation) next to some labels highlights those which require more training examples for Re:infer to accurately evaluate the performance of the label
+- The red dial training indicator (see here for explanation) next to some labels highlights those which require more training examples for Re:infer to accurately evaluate the performance of the label

 - The completeness of the circle indicates how many more examples are needed.
 The larger the red section, the more examples are required